writetome51/ArrayPaginator/README.md

 ```
 data : any[]  // the actual array.

-itemsPerPage : integer
+itemsPerPage : integer // default is 25

-totalPages :  integer (read-only)

-currentPageNumber : integer (read-only)
+currentPageNumber : integer
-    // is undefined until this.getPage() is called.
-    // Its value only changes when this.getPage() is called.
+    // Giving this a value causes this.currentPage to update.

 protected _currentPageNumber: integer
     // is available in case a subclass wants to use it.

+currentPage : any[] (read-only)
+    // All array items in the current page.

+totalPages :  integer (read-only)

 className : string (read-only)
 ```